How to build a pizza oven

-For instance, once you have laid the bricks for the base, you have to let it dry because the next stages in the oven construction require a solid base.
-If any cracks appear after the base is dry then you can just patch it up with more mix.
+For instance, once the base bricks have been laid, it's important that the bricks are let to dry because the next stages of the oven construction require a solid base.
+If any cracks appear after the constructed base dries, the cracks can be patched with a more concentrated mix.

 First Firing of the Pizza Oven

-Before firing the pizza oven for the first time you will want to ensure that all the materials have completely dried and that the concrete or mortar has cured.
-The longer concrete takes to dry the more strength and resilience it gathers, thus it may be beneficial to wrap the oven in builders plastic or damp cloth to extend the drying time.
+Before firing the pizza oven for the first time it's vital to ensure that all the materials have completely dried and that the concrete or mortar has cured.
+The longer the concrete takes to dry the more stronger and resilient it becomes, thus it is beneficial to wrap the oven in builders plastic or damp cloth to extend the drying time.
 Any water that does exist in the oven when the first fire is created will turn to steam and try to escape.
-This is when cracks are most likely to appear.
-For this reason it is imperative that you wait until everything is dry and build the heat of the fire gradually.
+Cracks mostly appear at this stage.
+For this reason it's imperative that the oven is given enough time to dry and the heating of the oven should be done gradually.
 Similarly as with brick ovens, cog ovens will benefit by drying slowly.
 When clay dries quickly the potential for cracks to develop in the surface is increased.

-When creating the first ever fire in the newly built oven, aim to keep the fire small and very gradually increase the heat.
-Do not use larger pieces of wood for this firing as you will create too much heat too fast.
-Your primary aim should be to slowly build the heat to ensure that the oven is fully dried and cured, and that the potential for issues arising from residual moisture is minimised.
-The initian fire should be built up over a 6 hour period for this reason.
-After allowing the heat to dissipate over night you should inspect the oven for signs of weakness or cracks and perform the necessary repairs.
+When creating the first ever fire in the newly built oven, aim at keeping the fire small and gradually increase the heat.
+Do not use larger pieces of wood for avoidance of rapid heat increase.
+The basic aim is to slowly build the heat to ensure that the oven is fully dried and cured, and that the potential for issues arising from residual moisture are minimized.
+The initial fire should be built up over a 6 hour period.
+After allowing the heat to dissipate over night the oven should be inspected for signs of weakness or cracks and perform the necessary repairs.
 On subsequent firing you may use larger pieces of wood and bring the oven up to its full potential.

 Cooking with a Pizza Oven

-Cooking a pizza in a pizza oven is always a fun experience and results in a great tasting and absolutely delicious pizza.
-The oven is designed in such a way that the entire pizza enjoys heat evenly and is cooked at a very high temperature which is not achievable with conventional gas or electric ovens.
-This high temperature additionally adds to the dish flavour.
-For these reasons it is unsurprising that people in Italy where the pizza originated still prefer to cook pizzas in wood fired ovens.
+Cooking using a pizza oven is always a fun experience and results to a great tasty and absolutely delicious pizza.
+The oven is designed in such a way that the entire pizza is evenly heated and cooked at a very high temperature which is not achievable with conventional gas or electric ovens.
+The high temperature adds flavor to the dish.
+For these reasons it is unsurprising that people in Italy where pizza originated still prefer to cook pizzas in wood fired ovens.

 Pizza Oven Check Lists